-The F45 Challenge is broken up into four 10-day phases (Phases 1-3) and a final 15-day phase (Phase 4), each with a different theme and health focus to help keep you accountable and on track with your goals.
+The F45 Challenge is broken up into various phases.
+The 6-week Challenge has 3 phases and the 8 week Challenge has 4 phases.
+Each has a different theme and health focus to help keep you accountable and on track with your goals.

 Challenge Phase 1 is all about establishing healthy lifestyle habits to create a quality foundation for maximum performance.
 Just as pro athletes need to get ready for an upcoming season, Phase 1 is designed to teach you the basics of establishing a healthy routine.
 This includes eliminating external lifestyle factors that aren’t beneficial to your long-term progress and performance.
 Mastering routine and developing healthy daily habits will not only ensure you’re able to sustain a high-level of training, but will also give you an upper hand when it comes to pushing yourself out of comfort zones.
 While it’s easy to think that all-out training is the quickest way to progress, successful performance is built upon a solid foundation of healthy habits that supplement high-intensity training.
 When we’re sleep-deprived or lack a quality eating routine, it’s extremely difficult for our body to adapt to increases in training load.
 Without healthy lifestyle habits, we can risk both mental and physical exhaustion, thus limiting our progress within each Challenge.
 On the flipside, when we’re well-rested and provide our body with nutritious pre- and post-workout fuel, it becomes significantly easier to push ourselves on a regular basis.
 Check out these five core building blocks for establishing a healthy lifestyle foundation to get geared up in Phase 1.